 Transfer within the University of Plymouth, which may entail programme or mode of study changes.

 Transfer out of the University of Plymouth if you decide that this is not the right place for you.

 The University’s regulations relating to transfers are set out in section SRE 2 of the Academic Regulations.

 If you are currently enrolled on a University award at a partner institution, you should refer to our partner institutions' guidance on student transfers.

-If you are an international student with a Tier 4 visa, you should consider the effect that transferring to another institution or degree programme at the University would have on your visa.
+If you are an international student with a Student (formerly Tier 4) visa, you should consider the effect that transferring to another institution or degree programme at the University would have on your visa.
 You should seek advice from one of the University’s International Student Advisors in the Student Hub because any change to your study will affect your visa.

 Transferring to the University